valohai/dl4j-nlp-cuda-example/README.md

 #### Building the docker container to run CUDA-enabled Java apps

 **For the sake of this project you won't need to do any of the below steps in this section, as we already have a [pre-baked CUDA-enabled docker image](https://hub.docker.com/r/neomatrix369/dl4j-nlp-cuda/tags) for your use.** The docker image contains everything mentioned in the pre-requites in the [Advanced installation and setup](#advanced-installation-and-setup) section.

+But if you like to explore further please dive into it.

 ##### Build docker image